 Appropriately Uses Anti-Anxiety Medication

 In Good Shepherd Health Center, 18.7% of Patients use Anti-Anxiety Medication

 This tells you the percentage of patients prescribed antianxiety medications.
 Antianxiety medications are given to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of residents who are demonstrating signs of depression.
+This is a measure of the percent of long-term stay residents who are showing symptoms of depression.

 Appropriate Vaccine Usage

 In Good Shepherd Health Center, 94.58% of Patients

 This datapoint is a measure of the percentage of long-term stay residents who have received the pneumonia and flu vaccines.
 Respiratory viruses can be fatal for nursing home residents, making these vaccines critical to patient care.

 In Good Shepherd Health Center, 16.82% Percentage of Patients